 What do we mean when we use a word like ‘good’ or ‘ought’?
 What is the relationship between facts and values?
 This session will address a number of responses to this question including ethical naturalism, ethical non-naturalism, emotivism and prescriptivism.

-Revise Right - Getting the most out of your Revision Time
+Revise Right - Getting the most out of your teacher-marked assessment work

 The Divine Attributes